Anti-gender movement: Iraq

 In 2023, the Iraqi government issued an order officially prohibiting media from using the word "gender".
 It also mandated that the word "homosexuality" be avoided, in favor of "sexual deviance".

 Turkey

-The government has supported anti-LGBTQ marches with the name of "The Great Family Meeting" by airing public statements on national TV.
+The government has supported the anti-LGBTQ marches entitled "The Great Family Meeting," by airing public statements on national media.
 The state also suppresses pride parades.

-One of the primary sources of anti-gender action is religious congregations in Turkey.
-All major parties of the governing Cumhur İttifakı, and some prominent people from opposition parties, also engage in anti-gender rhetoric.
+Among the main sources of anti-gender action are religious congregations in Turkey.
+All major parties of the governing Cumhur İttifakı political alliance, as well as many prominent members of the opposition parties, also engage in anti-gender rhetoric.